Skip to content

 • Spring Flower Walk – starting from St Mary’s Old Church at 2 pm on 26th April, &

-• Dawn Chorus, also from St Mary’s Old Church at the somewhat earlier time of 3:45 am.
+• Dawn Chorus, also from St Mary’s Old Church at the somewhat earlier time of 3:45 am on 10th May.
 This walk affords the opportunity to see Nightingales and many other brilliant dawn choristers.
 For this walk you should bring warm clothing, stout footwear, a flask of hot drink and a torch.

 The links above are to reports from previous walks.
 We recommend you wear strong boots or wellies since you may well need to walk through long wet grass!